Head-related transfer function: Sound localization

 Humans estimate the location of a source by taking cues derived from one ear (monaural cues), and by comparing cues received at both ears (difference cues or binaural cues).
 Among the difference cues are time differences of arrival and intensity differences.
 The monaural cues come from the interaction between the sound source and the human anatomy, in which the original source sound is modified before it enters the ear canal for processing by the auditory system.
-These modifications encode the source location, and may be captured via an impulse response which relates the source location and the ear location.
+These modifications encode the source location and may be captured via an impulse response which relates the source location and the ear location.
 This impulse response is termed the head-related impulse response (HRIR).
 Convolution of an arbitrary source sound with the HRIR converts the sound to that which would have been heard by the listener if it had been played at the source location, with the listener's ear at the receiver location.
 HRIRs have been used to produce virtual surround sound.

 The HRTF is the Fourier transform of HRIR.

 HRTFs for left and right ear (expressed above as HRIRs) describe the filtering of a sound source (x(t)) before it is perceived at the left and right ears as xL(t) and xR(t), respectively.

 The HRTF can also be described as the modifications to a sound from a direction in free air to the sound as it arrives at the eardrum.
 These modifications include the shape of the listener's outer ear, the shape of the listener's head and body, the acoustic characteristics of the space in which the sound is played, and so on.
 All these characteristics will influence how (or whether) a listener can accurately tell what direction a sound is coming from.

 In the AES69-2015 standard, the Audio Engineering Society (AES) has defined the SOFA file format for storing spatially oriented acoustic data like head-related transfer functions (HRTFs).
 SOFA software libraries and files are collected at the Sofa Conventions website.

 How HRTF works

 The associated mechanism varies between individuals, as their head and ear shapes differ.

 HRTF describes how a given sound wave input (parameterized as frequency and source location) is filtered by the diffraction and reflection properties of the head, pinna, and torso, before the sound reaches the transduction machinery of the eardrum and inner ear (see auditory system).
-Biologically, the source-location-specific prefiltering effects of these external structures aid in the neural determination of source location, particularly the determination of the source's elevation (see vertical sound localization).
+Biologically, the source-location-specific prefiltering effects of these external structures aid in the neural determination of source location, particularly the determination of the source's elevation.